-[Analysis] Meloni-Orban: the new EU 'power couple' but for how long?
+[Analysis] Meloni-Orbán: the new EU 'power couple' but for how long?

 Meloni continued her charm offensive in her post-summit press briefing.

-"This is how it works in many sovereign states, even in the West," she said, referring to how Hungarian authorities had chained the Italian prisoner's hands and feet in court last week, provoking outrage by the Italian public.
+"This is how it works in many sovereign states, even in the West," she said, referring to how Hungarian authorities had chained Salis' hands and feet in court last week, provoking outrage by the Italian public.

-Orbán told Italian newspapers La Repubblica and La Stampa that he was going ahead with plans to join Meloni's political group in the European Parliament, the right-wing European Conservatives and Reformists (ECR).
+Orbán told Italian newspapers La Repubblica and La Stampa that he was going ahead with plans to join Meloni's political group in the European Parliament (EP) — the right-wing European Conservatives and Reformists (ECR).

-"The idea was to join even earlier but at this point we will do so after the [EP] elections [in June] ...
-Anyway, my answer is yes, we are ready and we will join the Conservatives", he said on Thursday in Brussels.
+"The idea was to join even earlier, but at this point we will do so after the [EP] elections [in June] ...
+Anyway, my answer is yes, we are ready and we will join the conservatives", he said on Thursday in Brussels.

-Meloni and Orbán had shared values that gave their relationship some depth, said Francesco Galietti, from the Rome-based political consultancy firm Policy Sonar.
+Meloni and Orbán had shared personal values that gave their relationship some depth, said Francesco Galietti, from the Rome-based political consultancy firm Policy Sonar.

-She had successfully transformed her image from that of an ex-fascist to a mainstream Western leader since her election two years ago, for instance by backing the US-led effort against Russia in the Ukraine war, but her new values were only skin-deep, Galietti indicated.
+She had successfully transformed her image from that of an ex-fascist to a mainstream Western leader since her election two years ago, for instance by backing the US-led effort against Russia in the Ukraine war, but her new ideology was only skin-deep, Galietti indicated.

-"Meloni's atlanticism is an 11th-hour development in her life, her most recent mutation.
+"Meloni's Atlanticism is an 11th-hour development in her life, her most recent mutation.
 It has paid off well for her so far, but she has never quite forgotten her political roots," he said.

-And her friendship with Orbán could give Meloni even more weight in Western capitals in the future if the far-right Donald Trump regains power in US elections in November.
+And her friendship with Orbán could give Meloni even more weight in Western capitals if the far-right Donald Trump regained power in US elections in November.

-"If Trump comes back, she will be seen in Washington as someone close to one of Trump's darlings in Europe — and Orbán is certainly one of those," Galietti said.
+"If Trump comes back, she will be seen as someone close to one of Trump's darlings in Europe — and Orbán is certainly one of those," Galietti said.

 Power couple

-But if all that sounded as though Meloni and Orbán were becoming the EU's new power couple, her influence on him might have seemed bigger than it really was on the Ukraine veto.
+But if all that sounded as though Meloni and Orbán were becoming the EU's new power couple, her influence on him might have seemed bigger than it really was.

 "Success has many fathers.
-And mothers," a second EU diplomat said, referring to the collective pressure on Orbán by several other leaders at the EU summit.
+And mothers," a second EU diplomat said, referring to the collective pressure on Orbán over Ukraine by several other leaders at the EU summit.

 "She has no actual leverage on Orbán," Galietti said.